gto76/best-songs/doc/README.md

     the `Name` and `Length` fields.
 Also check if the album with the song was released before the single.

+3b.
+Add link field, that links to the Wikipedia article about song or album.
+If
+    link is in the form https://en.wikipedia.org/wiki/[SONG_NAME], then the field is not needed.

 4. Add optional `Origin`, `Bpm` and `Key` fields to the entry.

 5. Save image of the cover into `data/img/cover` and update the `Cover` field